-STAFF ANALYSIS: Each well is equipped with a three inch master meter.
-The total readings of the master meters for well number one and well number two averaged 319,135 gpd during the historic test year, while the total of metered water sold for the same time period averaged 249,390 gpd; the difference amounts to 69,745 gpd.
+Each well is equipped with a three inch master meter.
+The total readings of the master meters for wells one and two averaged 319,135 gpd during the historic test year, while the total metered water sold for the same time period averaged 249,390 gpd.
+The difference amounts to 69,745 gpd.
 The 10% normally allowable as unaccounted for water amounts to 31,913 gpd.
-Staff has found additional water usage that amounts to approximately 38,670 gpd, but was not included in the utility's reports of metered water sold.
+We have found additional water usage that amounts to approximately 38,670 gpd, but this usage was not included in the utility's reports of metered water sold.

-Additional water usage was based on the following five situations, which are part of the routine activity for Pennbrooke.
-In the first two situations, water was actually metered.
-However, the utility did not make any records of the usage since the water was used by the developer, and the developer is the owner of the water company as well.
-After discussions between utility personnel and staff, Pennbrooke has made commitments to keep records for the water used in all five situations on a going forward basis, and properly account for costs and revenue associated with the water used.
+Additional water usage was based on the following five situations, which are part of the routine activity of Pennbrooke.
+After discussions between utility personnel and our staff, Pennbrooke has made a commitment to keep records for the water used in all five situations on a going-forward basis, and properly accounts for costs and revenue associated with the water used.

 First, Pennbrooke maintains approximately ten homes for models and guest houses.
-All ten receive some irrigation, and potential buyers may be housed for one or two nights in one of the two guest house units.
+All ten homes receive some irrigation, and potential buyers may be housed for one or two nights in one of the two guest house units.
 The utility estimates water consumption at 6,000 gallons per month for this intermittent and varied usage.
-Based on that information, staff recommends an allowance of 200 gpd as being reasonable.
+We find that an allowance of 200 gpd is reasonable.

 Second, a restaurant is located within the development.
 The establishment has a seating capacity of 120 and is open to the public.
 Practically speaking, it is primarily exclusive to the neighborhood.
-The clientele consists mainly of residents who "drop in" for a meal, their guests, and prospective homeowners who are guests of the developer.
-The usage pattern has mealtime peaks, and relatively low usage between meals.
+The clientele consists mainly of residents, their guests, and prospective homeowners who are guests of the developer.
+The usage pattern has mealtime peaks and relatively low usage between meals.
 The restaurant meter measures some landscape irrigation, as well as food preparation and patron usage.
-Staff recommends an allowance of 1,400 gpd for this use.
+We find that an allowance of 1,400 gpd for this use is reasonable.

 Third, the utility has a sand filter for water purification, and backwash is a standard maintenance procedure.
 Typically, back washing is done five days per week, and some 30,000 gallons of water is used each time.
-This calculates to the allowance of 21,370 gpd recommended by Staff.
+This calculates to an allowance of 21,370 gpd.

 Fourth, the wastewater operator maintains five hose lines at the wastewater treatment plant for wash down and to maintain consistent sedimentation.
 These lines are flowing 24 hours per day, 365 days per year, at a rate of 1.5 to 2 gallons per minute, minimum, each.
-The staff recommended allowance of 12,960 gpd for this use is based on an estimate of 9 gallons per minute as a reasonable average amount of water used in the wastewater plant operations.
+We find that an allowance of 12,960 gpd for this use, based on an estimate of nine gallons per minute, is a reasonable average amount of water used in the wastewater plant operations.

 Fifth, the developer reports that 100 homes have been constructed during the test year.
-The water for the early stages of construction is obtained from taps on or near the site, and has not been metered.
+The water for the early stages of construction is obtained from taps on or near the site and has not been metered.
 The estimated usage of 2,500 gallons per month, for a four month period for each house built, amounts to one million gallons per year.
-Spread over 365 days, this gives the recommended allowance of 2,740 gpd.
+Spread over 365 days, this results in an allowance of 2,740 gpd.
 On a going forward basis, the utility is in the process of providing metering capability under a temporary service tariff, so that this usage will be metered and accounted for as water used and billed.

-These five situations account for an estimated daily usage amount of 38,670 gallons, so that unaccounted for water is approximately 31,075 gpd.
-Thus, the unaccounted for water is less than the 10%, or 31,913 gpd, typically allowed for Commission calculations.
+These five situations account for an estimated daily usage amount of 38,670 gallons, so unaccounted for water is approximately 31,075 gpd.
+Thus, the unaccounted for water is less than the 10%, or 31,913 gpd, typically allowed for our calculations.